 Introduction

 Charitable organizations aim to serve a charitable mission for those in need of financial or humanitarian aid.
 A primary mechanism of charitable practice is voluntary giving, where donors can contribute financially, or through donating resources.
-As of now, most charitable organizations operate according to two values as identified by many charity monitoring organizations: prioritizing charitable objectives and employing all resources for charitable activities.
-In many developed countries, common examples that define a ‘charitable purpose’ include education, medicine, housing, and other essential needs.
+As of now, most charitable organizations operate according to two values: prioritizing charitable objectives and employing all resources for charitable activities.
+Common focuses for charities include education, medicine, housing, and other essential needs.
 Despite the establishment of these values, there is no authoritative global definition of a ‘charitable objective’.
 There is also no consistent global standard that determines the legitimacy of a charitable or non-profit organization.

-In the digital age, the ubiquity of fraud, including those involving charities, led to its prevalence in socio-economic discussions.
-In recent decades, the internet has provided charitable organizations and philanthropists a low-cost platform for efficient fundraising, but it also has provided a shortcut for those with vested interests to manipulate charity.
-Examples of this happened immediately after natural disasters including Hurricane Katrina in 2005, when individuals and groups claim to be a philanthropic entity online, then solicit donation funds without delivering the income to any recipients.
+In the digital age, the ubiquity of fraud has brought it to the forefront of socio-economic discussions.
+In recent decades, the internet has provided charitable organizations and philanthropists a low-cost platform for efficient fundraising, but it also has provided a shortcut for those with vested interests to manipulate philanthropist desires.
+For example, after Hurricane Katrina in 2005, various individuals and groups registered as a philanthropic entity online only to then solicit donation funds without delivering the income to any recipients.

 According to the Association of Certified Fraud Examiners (ACFE), cases of non-profit fraud outside of the Internet fall under the categories of misappropriating assets, corruption, and financial statement fraud.
 Many of these cases are insider fraud incidents, where members within charitable organizations transfer donations for personal benefit.
 Besides fraudulent organizations, another malpractice that violates the ethics of charity is the inappropriate usage of donation funds.
 Regulatory organizations such as the Internal Revenue Service (IRS) forbid trustees and members from personal benefit.
-At the same time, the BBB Wise Giving Alliance of the United States recognizes charities that spend over 65% of their income on charitable purposes.
-Some charities like the Autism Spectrum Disorder Foundation spend more than 90% of their funds on overhead, meaning that the beneficiaries receive only a small percentage of the funds.
+Similarly, the BBB Wise Giving Alliance of the United States only recognizes charities that spend over 65% of their income on charitable purposes.
+Despite this, some charities like the Autism Spectrum Disorder Foundation spend more than 90% of their funds on overhead, meaning that the beneficiaries receive only a small percentage of the funds.
 Globally, there is no set income to expenditure ratio that a charity must adhere to.
-Whether high managerial and fundraising costs would be considered inappropriate remains ambiguous.
+Whether high managerial and fundraising costs would be considered inappropriate still remains ambiguous.

 Despite previous attempts from charity watchdogs to assess charity legitimacy, precise requirements that define a legitimate charity are lacking.
 The ambiguity of non-profit laws in many countries has caused countless cases of charity fraud.
 The lack of charity oversight and the growing number of opportunistic fraud diminishes public confidence in the charitable sector.
 Therefore, it is imperative for delegates to consider qualities such as efficiency, transparency, integrity, and efficacy, which many organizations lack today when delivering donations and utilizing funds.